enthdegree/cicada/README.md

 - waveform.js + demodulate.py unit test
 - ldpc.js + ldpc.py unit test: ber curve
 - bls.js + bls.py unit test
-- sign.html
+- sign_codec2.py
-	- we have a text box being populated with iphone speech recognition
 	- main loop:
-		- every 4 seconds eat the last 16 words of the text box,
+		- continuously encode the last block of audio into codec2/450 bps
 		- make_frame() pack those 16 words into a frame as described in design_notes.md
 		- play the frame as audio
+- verify_codec2.py (signed_recording.wav ---> decoding.wav, annotation.txt)
+	- find all the frames in signed_recording.wav
+	- subsample the found frames to ones that occur at reasonable frame spacing
+	- decode each group of frames into a list of (codec2 stream) + (signature) + (header data) packets
+	- produce decoding.wav, decoding.csv with timestamp, verification outcome, header data
+- sign_transcript.py
+	- main loop:
+		- every 4 seconds collect the last 16 words
+		- make_transcript_frame() pack those 16 words into a frame as described in design_notes.md
+		- play the frame as audio
-- verify.py (signed_recording.wav + transcript.txt ---> frames.csv, transcript_annotated.txt)
+- verify_transcript.py (signed_recording.wav + transcript.txt ---> frames.csv, transcript_annotated.txt)
 	- find all the frames in signed_recording.wav and write them to frames.csv
 	- for each frame, use the header to match it to the transcript.
 		- for each match to this frame (if any), annotate the transcript with a reference to this frame